zaus/forms-3rdparty-integration/readme.txt

 == Changelog ==
+= 1.6.3 =
+* fix form plugin checking when multiple contact form plugins used at same time

 = 1.6.1 =
 * integration with [Ninja Forms](http://www.ninjaforms.com)
 * refactored CF7 and GF integrations to take advantage of new FPLUGIN base (to make future integrations easier)